Oklahoma High School Threatens Students With $250 Fine For Being Late Or Skipping Class

 On the other hand, Principal Kim Fleak thinks that the fine system is a great solution to an old problem.

 “We had some attendance issues.
-So, this is one of those ways that we’re trying to combat… It’s important to us that these kids are in school, in the class, receiving that instruction and having that time with teachers in seats.”
+So, this is one of those ways that we’re trying to combat.
+It’s important to us that these kids are in school, in the class, receiving that instruction and having that time with teachers in seats.”

 And while students protest the new fine, Fleak says that it’s just a state law that they’re now enforcing.
 It’s difficult to know how well this is going to pan out in the long run, however, as student discontent about the new enforcement is rising.
 Cochran said that unless the administration is willing to consider the students’ petition, that there will be a walkout on September 13, detailed Fox 25 News.